Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Conclusion

 \section{Conclusion}

-The aim of the study is to investigate the observability of Pseudo scalar Higgs A and Neutral scalar H in the framework of 2HDM type-I using lepton collider which will operate at $\sqrt{s}$=500 GeV and $\sqrt{s}$=1000 GeV.
-The process of our focus of study is Neutral Higgs pair production at electron positron collider and its decay is fully hadronic where CP even Higgs decays to pair of bottom quark and the pseudoscalar Higgs decays to Z boson along with neutral heavy CP even Higgs boson.
-Neutral Higgs is very unstable particle which decays in no time to bottom pair quark.
-The hypothesis of different mass benchmark points are supposed in the study.In ourwork ,we examined the predicted pseudo scalar (A) and neutral scalar (H), using Type-I of Two Higgs doublet model(2HDM) at SM-like scenario which is our theoretical framework.In 2HDM, we assumed few benchmark points (BP) in parameter space.
-The main chain process or the signal process of work was $e^{-}e^{+} \rightarrow AH \rightarrow ZHH \rightarrow jjb\bar{b}b\bar{b}$.
+The study aims to investigate the observability of Pseudo scalar Higgs A and Neutral scalar H in the framework of 2HDM type-I using lepton collider which will operate at center of mass energy $\sqrt{s}$=1000 GeV.
+The focus of study is Neutral Higgs pair production at electron positron collider and its fully hadronic hadronic decay.
+The CP even Neutral Higgs decays to pair of bottom quark and the pseudoscalar Higgs decays to Z boson along with neutral heavy CP even Higgs boson.
+Neutral Higgs is very unstable particle which decays in no time to pair of bottom quarks.
+In this work, the predicted pseudo scalar (A) and neutral scalar (H) were examined using Type-I of Two Higgs doublet model(2HDM) at SM-like scenario which is theoretical framework for this study.
+In 2HDM, few benchmark points (BP) in parameter space were assumed.
+The main chain process or the signal process is $e^{-}e^{+} \rightarrow AH \rightarrow ZHH \rightarrow jjb\bar{b}b\bar{b}$.
+The second process is $e^{-}e^{+} \rightarrow AH \rightarrow b \bar{b}b\bar{b}$.
 At low values of $ \tan \beta $, possible enhancements in the couplings of Higgs-fermion may occur.
 At that time the chain process gives a chance for signal to take benefit from it.
-Even though, assumed decay (hadronic) of Z boson may arise many errors and fluctuations in the final results and calculations due to arising uncertainties form rate of mis-tagging and the jet misidentification, enhancement of this channel completely compensates for fluctuations and errors which arise.
-Few benchmark points (BP) are supposed at the $\sqrt{s}$ (center-of-mass energy) of 500 GeV and 1000 GeV and for each BP scenario events are generated separately.
+Even though, assumed decay (hadronic) of Z boson may arise many errors and fluctuations in the final results.
+The calculations due to arising uncertainties form rate of mis-tagging and the jet misidentification.
+Therefore enhancement of this channel completely compensates for fluctuations and errors which arise.
+Few benchmark points (BP) are supposed at the $\sqrt{s}$ (center-of-mass energy) of 1000 GeV and for each BP scenario events are generated separately.
 By the finalized study of data, it is concluded that presented data analysis is the best way to observe and examine the whole scenario, which are assumed in this study.
-In the distributions of mass of the Higgs Bosons, it can be seen that there exist significant amount of data and peaks in data of total background near the generated masses, in the assumed luminosities (integrated).
-For all the plots and distributions, the integrated luminosity is assumed to be $100 fb^{-1}$ .
+In the distributions of mass of the Higgs bosons, it can be seen that there exist significant amount of data and peaks in data of total background near the generated masses, in the assumed luminosities (integrated).
 A and H Higgs bosons in all considered scenarios are observable when signal exceeds $ 5\sigma $, which is the final extracted value of signal significance in accordance with range of whole mass.
-To be more specific, the region of parameter space with$ 200\leq m_{A}\leq 250 $ GeV and $m_{H}=150$ GeV at (CMS) $\sqrt{s} = 500$ GeV and is observable at the assumed integrated luminosity of about $100 fb^{-1}$.
-Furthermore, region with $ 200\leq m_{A}\leq 330 $ GeV and $ 150\leq m_{H}\leq 250 $ GeV with mass splitting of about 50-100GeV between A and H Higgs bosons at (CMS) $\sqrt{s} = 1000$ GeV is observable without any change of the integrated luminosity.
 Mass reconstruction was performed by the process of fitting functions to mass profiles (distributions).
-As a result of this process, it is concluded that in all of the assumed scenarios the finalized reconstructed masses of Higgs bosons are in rational agreement with the generated masses and thereby Higgs bosons (A and H) mass measurements are possible.
-The presented analysis is expected to work like a tool for the search of predicted neutral Higgs bosons in 2HDM ,till now simulation results, center of mass(CMS) energy and the integrated luminosities are quite promising for the observation of all the assumed scenarios.
+As a result of this process, it is concluded that in all of the assumed scenarios, the finalized reconstructed masses of Higgs bosons are in rational agreement with the generated masses and thereby Higgs bosons (A and H) mass measurements are possible.
+The presented analysis is expected to work like a tool for the search of predicted neutral Higgs bosons in 2HDM.
+Till now simulation results, center of mass(CMS) energy and the integrated luminosities are quite promising for the observation of all the assumed scenarios.